Exilz/apipeline/README.md

 };

 async function exampleMiddleware (serviceDefinition, serviceOptions) {
-  console.log('You just fired a request for the path ' + serviceDefinition.path);
+  // This will be printed everytime you call a service console.log('You just fired a request for the path ' + serviceDefinition.path);
 }
 ```